emidec/emidec.github.io/_pages/about.md

 ### Personal
 I was born in Avellino, a small town in South of Italy surrounded by the mountains of the [Irpinia](https://en.wikipedia.org/wiki/Irpinia) region.
-Irpinia is known for its green [landscapes](https://web.unisa.it/en/campus-life/surroundings/irpinia) and <a href="http://www.irpinia24.it/wp/wp-content/uploads/2016/12/header.jpg" target="_blank">medieval castles</a>, the once-glorious [soccer team](https://en.wikipedia.org/wiki/U.S._Avellino_1912), hazelnuts and <a href="https://www.ecoturismocampania.it/wp-content/uploads/2015/10/tartufo-nero-di-bagnoli-irpino.jpg" target="_blank">black truffles</a>, as well as some great wines like Taurasi, Fiano di Avellino, and Greco di Tufo.
+Irpinia is known for its green [landscapes](https://web.unisa.it/en/campus-life/surroundings/irpinia) and <a href="images/castles.jpg" target="_blank">medieval castles</a>, the once-glorious [soccer team](https://en.wikipedia.org/wiki/U.S._Avellino_1912), hazelnuts, and <a href="images/truffle.jpg" target="_blank">black truffles</a>, as well as some great wines like Taurasi, Fiano di Avellino, and Greco di Tufo.

-In my free time, I like acting as a coffee snob and a guerilla activist against pineapple on pizza, nostalgically reminiscing about surfing in San Onofre, and cooking (only pasta and pizza, obviously).
+In my free time, I like acting as a coffee snob and a guerilla activist against pineapple on pizza and cooking (only pasta and pizza, obviously).

 I have always loved languages and I'm (kinda) fluent in English, French, and Italian, and can utter enough words to get into trouble in German, Spanish, and Persian.